-Applying the reduced Lagrangian formulation to the Dirac's generalized canonical formalism \cite{Dirac01}, we demonstrate the canonical conjugate nature of the canonical coordinates $\xi$ and $\eta$ (see appendix):
+Let us apply this reduced Lagrangian formulation to the Dirac's generalized canonical formalism \cite{Dirac01}.
+We can then show the canonical conjugate nature of the canonical coordinates $\xi$ and $\eta$ (see Appendix):

 where $\{, \}_{D}$ is the Dirac bracket.
-The relation (\ref{Dirac2ss}) is in analogy with the one for the system of vortices in classical hydrodynamics \cite {classicallamb32}.
+The relation (\ref{Dirac2ss}) is in analogy with the one for the pointlike vortex system in classical $2$-dimensional flow \cite {classicallamb32}.
 With the help of the Legendre transformation, the reduced Hamiltonian is written as